FAQ

 Questions, answered.

 Inside your own cloud account, with no public ingress.
-Your documents never train a shared model and never leave your perimeter.
+Your customers' documents never train a shared model and never leave your perimeter — a data-residency guarantee you can pass straight through to them.

-Fine-tuning bakes facts into weights — hard to update, prone to hallucination, no sources.
-Engram Smart CAG keeps knowledge in a swappable, grounded cartridge that updates per-shard.
+Fine-tuning bakes facts into weights — training runs, hard to update, prone to hallucination, no sources.
+Engram Smart CAG involves no training at all: knowledge lives in each document's saved memory, swappable per document in seconds, and every answer is grounded in a specific source.

 Still have questions?